GitHubbubble/gitPro/README.md

 $git add file
 $git commit -m "add file"
 ```
-On the same time  your colleague have pulled two requests to origin branch ,which means the 'master' and 'cs100' will have conflict on each other.
+On the same time  your colleague have pulled two requests to origin branch ,which means the `master` and `cs100` will have conflict on each other.
 It is similiar to the 'Merge conflict' you have encountered in lab1.

 ![commit 1](image/commit1.png)

-But merge will creat a new merge commit on 'master' which you don't want to commit.
+But merge will creat a new merge commit on `master` which you don't want to commit.
 ![commit 3 conflict](image/commit3conflict.png)

-You want to keep the commits on the 'cs100' branch without merge, then you can use git rebase:
+You want to keep the commits on the `cs100` branch without merge, then you can use git rebase:
 ```
 $git checkout cs100
 $git rebase master